Olive305/Projektarbeit/README.md

 # Start the Site

 - Run `start.sh` for Windows or `start.bat` for Linux and Mac to start the site (opens frontend and backend)
-- This starts the site in `localhost:8081`
+- This starts the site in `localhost:8000`

-## Broken Features

-## Partially Broken Features

-- From a node with no edge going to it, the node is recognized as a node with an edge from the starting node, and therefore predictions are shown incorrectly.

-## Not Tested

 ## Short Explanation of Key Features